10 steps to cope with redundancy

 Remember to check if there are any benefits or grants you may be entitled to whilst looking for a new job.
 Depending on which part of the country you live in, the main benefit you may qualify for is typically Jobseeker’s Allowance, Universal Credit, or an Employment and Support Allowance.
 You may also be entitled to other benefits such as tax credit or help with housing costs.
 National charity Turn2Us offers more information on the benefits that are available, as well as an easy-to-use calculator to help you figure out what you may be entitled to.

 Worried about credit card debt, loan payments or bills?
 Citizens Advice can be one of the best places to turn for guidance.
 It can also be worth contacting your provider directly to explain your situation, as they may be able to work with you to create a reduced payment plan.
 If you are worried about keeping up with mortgage or loan repayments, check to see if you are covered by any existing insurance policies.

 Try to carefully budget any lump sum redundancy payment you may receive.
 It’s not something we like to think about, but there’s no guarantee as to how quickly you’ll be able to find a new position.
 Your location, industry, job market, and qualifications can all play a big factor; finding the right job can be as much about luck and timing as skill and experience.
 Thoughtfully managing your finances can be key to reducing feelings of stress and worry.

 3. Try not to take it personally

 Losing your job can be extremely stressful, but you aren’t alone.
-According to the Office for National Statistics, three in every 1,000 employees were made redundant between November and January 2018-2019.
+According to the Office for National Statistics, three in every 1,000 employees were made redundant between November and January 2018-2019, while according to Statista, in 2019 around 106,000 people across the UK were made redundant.
 You may not have control over losing your job, but you are able to control how you deal with that loss and move forward.

 4. Be open and honest